-With the winter months now upon us morning rides are now being greeted with cold temperatures.
-Cyclists have to contend with an even great threat to keeping warm than many other athletes manly due to two reasons.
-Much of our training is done out in the elements and this combined with the high speeds in which we travel at leads ourselves exposed to dangerous levels of wind chill.
+During the winter months, morning rides are greeted with colder temperatures.
+Cyclists have to contend with an even greater threat to keeping warm than many other athletes, mainly due to two reasons.
+Much of our training is done out in the elements and this combined with the high speeds in which we travel, leads us exposed to dangerous levels of wind chill.

 Wind chill is defined as the “felt air temperature on exposed skin due to wind”… “The human body loses heat through convection, evaporation, conduction, and radiation.
 The rate of heat loss by a surface through convection depends on the wind speed above that surface: the faster the wind speed, the more readily the surface cools”

 When I use to ride in the 1980s I would stick an old newspaper up the front of my cycling jersey to help reduce the effects of wind chill.
 These days the wind vest is a cycling garment that is commonly used to combat wind chill.
-The wind vest acts in the same way by producing a barrier and reduces the amount of air that penetrates the fabrics of our cycling clothing taking with it valuable trapped heat that is being used to keep us warm.
+The wind vest acts in the same way, by producing a barrier and reducing the amount of air that penetrates the fabrics of our cycling clothing taking with it valuable trapped heat that is being used to keep us warm.
 Like the wind vest, Windtex has become a popular fabric for cycling.
-Windtex is a membrane that is sewn into garments to help them become more wind proof.
+Windtex is a membrane that is sewn into garments to help them become more windproof.

-But as the ambient temperatures drop below 10 degrees celsius a cycling jersey and a wind vest is not efficient enough to keep you warm while riding, especially downhill.
-Hence the need to a thermal base layer to help you maintain a trapped layer of warm air between you, your cycling jerseys and the cool environment.
+But as the ambient temperatures drop below 10 degrees celsius a cycling jersey and a wind vest are not efficient enough to keep you warm while riding, especially downhill.
+Hence the need for a thermal base layer to help you maintain a trapped layer of warm air between you, your cycling jerseys and the cool environment.